GeorgeWilliamStrong/multimodal-hybrid-parsing/tests/output/markdown/heuristic_cuda_img_desc_smolVlm/[s1-form-large-file] wework-s1.md

 When we are no longer deemed to be an emerging growth company, we will not be entitled to the exemptions provided in the JOBS Act discussed above.

 <!-- image -->
-**Image Description:** Logo which says 'drop into the world of we'
+**AI-Generated Image Description:** Drop into the world of we
 <!-- end image description -->

 ## Table of Contents

 <!-- image -->
-**Image Description:** In this image we can see a group of people standing and smiling.
-In the background there is a wall.
+**AI-Generated Image Description:** In the image there are four people.
+They are smiling.
 <!-- end image description -->

 ## Table of Contents

 <!-- image -->
-**Image Description:** In this image I can see a woman who is smiling and she is wearing red color dress.
-In the background I can see the buildings, trees, stairs, railing, windows, lights, boards, poles, a board, a table, a chair, a person, a person standing, a person walking, a person sitting on a chair, a person standing, a person walking, a person standing, a person sitting on a chair, a person standing, a person walking, a person standing, a person sitting on a chair, a person standing, a person walking, a person standing, a person sitting on a chair, a person standing, a person walking, a person standing, a person walking, a person standing, a person walking, a person standing, a person walking, a person standing, a person walking, a person standing, a person walking, a person standing, a person walking, a person standing, a person walking, a person standing, a person walking, a person standing, a person walking, a person standing, a person walking, a person standing, a person walking, a person standing, a person walking, a person standing, a person walking, a person standing, a person walking, a person standing, a person walking, a person standing, a person walking, a person standing, a person walking, a person standing, a person walking, a person standing, a person walking, a person standing, a person walking, a person standing, a person walking, a person standing, a person walking, a person standing, a person walking, a person standing, a person walking, a person standing, a person walking, a person standing, a person walking, a person standing, a person walking, a person standing, a person walking, a person standing, a person walking, a person standing, a person walking, a person standing, a person walking, a person standing, a person walking, a person standing, a person walking, a person standing, a person walking, a person standing, a person walking, a person standing, a person walking, a person standing, a person walking, a person standing, a person walking, a person standing, a person walking, a person standing, a person walking, a person standing, a person walking, a person standing, a person walking, a person standing, a person walking, a person standing, a person walking, a person standing, a person walking, a person standing, a
+**AI-Generated Image Description:** In the image we can see a woman sitting on a chair and smiling.
+She is holding a phone in her hand.
+In the background we can see buildings, trees, stairs, railings, windows, railings, pillars, a board, a table, a chair, a person, a table, a person, a building, a person, a person, a table, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a person, a
 <!-- end image description -->

 ## Table of Contents

 <!-- image -->
-**Image Description:** In this image we can see a woman standing and holding a cup in her hand.
-In front of her there is a counter.
-On the counter there are cups, bottles, papers, and a board.
-In the background there is a wall.
-On the wall there is a board.
+**AI-Generated Image Description:** In the image we can see there are two women standing and they are holding a cup in their hands.
+There are some objects in the background.
+There is a board on the wall.
 <!-- end image description -->

 ## Table of Contents

 <!-- image -->
-**Image Description:** In this image we can see a person standing and holding a laptop.
-In the background we can see a table, plants, chairs, a plant, a wall, a window, a door, a chair, a table, a plant, a chair, a wall, a window, a door, a chair, a table, a plant, a chair, a wall, a window, a door, a chair, a table, a plant, a chair, a wall, a window, a door, a chair, a table, a chair, a wall, a window, a door, a chair, a table, a chair, a wall, a window, a door, a chair, a table, a chair, a wall, a window, a door, a chair, a table, a chair, a wall, a window, a door, a chair, a table, a chair, a wall, a window, a door, a chair, a table, a chair, a wall, a window, a door, a chair, a table, a chair, a wall, a window, a door, a chair, a table, a chair, a wall, a window, a door, a chair, a table, a chair, a wall, a window, a door, a chair, a table, a chair, a wall, a window, a door, a chair, a table, a chair, a wall, a window, a door, a chair, a table, a chair, a wall, a window, a door, a chair, a table, a chair, a wall, a window, a door, a chair, a table, a chair, a wall, a window, a door, a chair, a table, a chair, a wall, a window, a door, a chair, a table, a chair, a wall, a window, a door, a chair, a table, a chair, a wall, a window, a door, a chair, a table, a chair, a wall, a window, a door, a chair, a table, a chair, a wall, a window, a door, a chair, a table, a chair, a wall, a window, a door, a chair, a table, a chair, a wall, a window, a door, a chair, a table, a chair, a wall, a window, a door, a chair
+**AI-Generated Image Description:** The image contains two images side by side.
+The first image shows a woman standing in front of a desk, while the second image shows a man standing in front of a desk, also with a plant.
+Both images have text overlaid on them.
+The first image has a logo on the left side, which appears to be a logo for a company called "Slack."
+The second image has a logo on the right side, which appears to be a logo for a company called "Weizhong Zhu."
 <!-- end image description -->